Do I Need a Prime Lens in My Bag?

 Another benefit with a good prime lens is maximum aperture.
 Check out a bunch of prime lenses at Amazon.

-Many zoom lenses only go as far as f2.8 as their maximum opening whereas lenses such as the 50mm can go as wide as f1.4.
-This not only allows more light to enter the camera giving faster shutter speeds in low light, but it also creates a magical depth of field as it this image shot with the stunning EF 50mm f1.4 lens from Canon.
+Many zoom lenses only go as far as f2.8 as their maximum opening.
+Whereas lenses such as the 50mm can go as wide as f1.4.
+This allows more light to enter the camera giving faster shutter speeds in low light.
+It also creates a magical depth of field as it this image shot with the stunning EF 50mm f1.4 lens from Canon.